Conditional Shellfish Harvesting Programs

 Conditional harvesting programs allow shellfish diggers to take shellfish from areas that are usually classified as uncertified.
 Under certain conditions water quality predictably improves to the point where normally uncertified waters meet the standards for certified shellfishing areas.
 Conditional programs are typically operated during the colder months of the year, usually from mid-December through mid-April, when bacteria levels in the water are lower and there is less rainfall related runoff.

-Once the rainfall levels are identified a program can be established.
-BMR and the towns send out "Notices To Shellfish Harvesters" to advise diggers of the details of the program and how to participate.
+Prior to the start of each program, BMR sends out "Notices to Harvesters" to advise diggers of the details of their local programs and how to participate.

 More about Conditional Shellfish Harvesting Programs:

 - Southampton: Paynes Creek/Upper Sag Harbor Cove - 2007-2008 Conditional Shellfish Harvesting Program in Paynes Creek and Upper Sag Harbor Cove

 - Southampton: North Sea Harbor/Fish Cove - 2007-2008 Conditional Shellfish Harvesting Program in North Sea Harbor and Fish Cove

 - Oyster Bay: Oyster Bay Harbor - 2013-2014 Conditional Shellfish Harvesting Program in Oyster Bay Harbor

 - Shelter Island: Dering Harbor - 2013-2014 Conditional Shellfish Harvesting Program in Dering Harbor.

 - Southold: Mattituck Creek - 2014 Conditional Shellfish Harvesting Program in Mattituck Creek